callibrity/bakeoff-python-fastapi/README.md

     ( fastapi is built on top of OpenAPI standard, alt. will contain JSON schemas of our Pydantic models ) Alternative
     http://localhost:9000/redoc

+# Trying to run pydantic-docs datamodel code generator on the openapi.json

+model1.py is generated off of the above...
+It is not currently being used in the code.